SAKryukov/remoting-dotnet/article/article.md

 TCP-based remoting to replace deprecated remoting or WCF for .NET Core, .NET 5, and later versions --- in only 3 C# files

 *As binary serializer is deprecated, marshalling is based on DataContract.
 It allows to pass any data structures as method parameters and return values, even object graphs with cyclic references.
-Multiple clients and parallel execution are supported, as well as properties and methods with any input parameters.
-The service contract is based on a custom interface provide by a developer; absolutely no attributes or base interfaces/classes are required.
+Parallel execution and multiple clients are supported, as well as properties and methods with any input parameters.
+The service contract is based on a custom interface provided by a developer; absolutely no attributes or base interfaces/classes are required.
 Required are only two attributes for structural parameter/return types: [DataContract] and [DataMember].*

 <!-- copy to CodeProject from here ------------------------------------------->

-<ul class="download"><li><a href="5291705/Working/JavaScript-Playground.zip">Download source code — 23.4 KB</a></li></ul>
+<ul class="download"><li><a href="???Remoting.NET.zip">Download source code — 17 KB</a></li></ul>

 ![Sample](diagram.png) {id=image-diagram}